gaehlerm/SoftwareEngineering/README.md

 ### Inheritance classes

 Inheritance classes are usually delegating classes.
-They can be worker classes as well, though this is not recommnded due to the complexity of the resulting class.
+They can be worker classes as well, though this is not recommended due to the complexity of the resulting class.
 However, as I mentioned before, I generally do not recommend using inheritance, except for defining interfaces.
 Anything you want to do using inheritance can be done using composition as well.
 And keeping your fingers off inheritance will possibly save you quite some trouble.
 I read many books and there are many refactoring techniques and similar that work perfectly well, except for inheritance.
 The main problem is usually overriding base class functions that can cause all kind of issues.
 Furthermore, you don’t really gain anything by using inheritance.

 Here is one of the issues of using inheritance.